-"Marry Me a Little" proved a complete charmer at TheatreWorks.
+"Marry Me a Little" proved a complete charmer at TheatreWorks, June 4-29, 2014.
 John Orr reviewed.

-"The Hound of the Baskervilles" proves a howling good time, with three actors essaying 20 roles and goofiness and silliness in constant control of the stage.
-Read John Orr's review of opening night.
-Or, read Joanne Englehardt's review of opening night.
+"The Hound of the Baskervilles" proved a howling good time, April 2-27, 2014, with three actors essaying 20 roles and goofiness and silliness in constant control of the stage.
+Read John Orr's review.
+Or, read Joanne Englehardt's review.

 "Silent Sky" tells of Henrietta Leavitt, who worked hard in the world of chauvinistic men astronomers and in a sense gave us all the universe.
 It ran January 15-February 9, 2014.
 Read John Orr's review.

 "Warrior Class," by Kenneth Lim, featuring Robert Sicular, Pun Bandhu and Delia MacDougall, ran October 9 through November 3, 2013, at TheatreWorks Mountain View.
-Review.
+John Orr reviewed.

-"Other Desert Cities," by Jon Robin Baitz, is a kind of Shakespearian comedy/tragedy/history, ran August 21 through September 15, 2013.
+"Other Desert Cities," by Jon Robin Baitz, kind of Shakespearian comedy/tragedy/history, ran August 21 through September 15, 2013.
 John Orr reviewed.

 "The Loudest Man on Earth" connected deeply with its audience, in its tale of a deaf theater director and a charming, highly intelligent journalist.
 It ran July 13, runs through August 4, 2013.
 Read John Orr's review.

 "Wild With Happy," a comedy by Colman Domingo, ran June 5-30, 2013.
 Domingo and Sharon Washington were both fabulous, powerful and hilarious.
-Read the review.
+John Orr reviewed.

 "Being Earnest" takes Oscar Wilde's brilliant and timeless comedy, "The Importance of Being Earnest," and adds a book, lyrics and music by Paul Gordon and music by Jay Gruska, and it makes for a delightful two hours in the theater.
 It ran April 3-28, 2013.
 Read John Orr's review.

 "The Mountaintop" ran March 6-April 7, 2013, a powerful work that moved the audience to tears and left them remarking about how the play's humor.
-Read John Orr's review of "The Mountaintop."
+Read John Orr's review.